shamsch/city-bike-app-backend/README.md

   {
   	"departure_time": "2021-05-31T23:57:25.000Z", // Date ISO format
   	"return_time": "2021-06-01T00:05:46.000Z",
-  	"departure_station_id": 94, // has to be a valid station ID that exists in stations table "return_station_id": 100,
+  	"departure_station": 94, // has to be a valid station ID that exists in stations table "return_station": 100,
   	"covered_distance": 0.5, // covered distance in kilometers.
 Must be a non-negative number.
   	"month": "May" // month in full English name (e.g. "February") }